duleorlovic/blog/_posts/2015-01-11-good-rails-exception-notification-better-than-tests.markdown

 categories: ruby-on-rails exception-notification
 ---

-Do not hide your mistackes, instead, make sure that every bug is noticeable.
+Do not hide your mistakes, instead, make sure that every bug is noticeable.
 That way you will learn more and thinks that you did not know (that's why bug occurs).

-Bugs that I have meet are something like: user uploaded file with non asci chars, linkedin identity text is missing graduation date, after_create hook on model with devise cause user.save to return true but user.errors is present and user is redirected to update his registration form...
-You cant write tests for those situations.
+Bugs that I have meet are something like: user uploaded file with non asci chars, linkedin identity text is missing graduation date, after_create hook on model with devise cause `user.save` to return *true* but *user.errors* is present and user is redirected to update his registration form...
+You can NOT write tests for those situations.
 Better is to have nice notification with all input/session/user data.
-So please never use rescue block without notification.
+When you implement this, please don't use rescue block without notification.

 Excellent gem for notification is [exception_notification](https://github.com/smartinez87/exception_notification).
 It is rack middleware and configuration is very simple.
-After adding `gem exception_notification` put this in your config file:
+After adding `gem 'exception_notification'` to your Gemfile, put this in your config file:

 {% highlight ruby %}
 # config/application.rb
     if Rails.application.secrets.exception_recipients.present?
-  Whatever::Application.config.middleware.use ExceptionNotification::Rack,
+      config.middleware.use ExceptionNotification::Rack,
         :email => {
           :email_prefix => "[Whatever] ",
           :sender_address => %{"notifier" <notifier@example.com>},
           :exception_recipients => "#{Rails.application.secrets.exception_recipients}".split(','),
-      :delivery_method => :smtp,
+          #:delivery_method => :smtp,
         }
     end
 {% endhighlight %}

-This will send email for any exception that occurs in production.
+This will send email for any exception if `expception_recipients` are present.

+As delivery method you can use *mandill* or very nice *letter_opener* for development.
 Set email receivers in config secrets:

 {% highlight yaml %}
 # config/secrets.yml
-# leave this empty if you do not want to enable server error notifications, othervise comma separated emails
+  # leave this empty if you do not want to enable server error notifications
+  # othervise comma separated emails
   exception_recipients: <%= ENV['EXCEPTION_RECIPIENTS'] %>
-# leave this empty if you do not want to enable javascript error notifications, othervise comma separated emails
+  # leave this empty if you do not want to enable javascript error notification
+  # othervise comma separated emails
   javascript_error_recipients: <%= ENV["JAVASCRIPT_ERROR_RECIPIENTS"] %>
 {% endhighlight %}

 Second variable is for javascript errors.
-If there is an error in ajax reponse, or in some of your javascript code, you can send another request to server to send notification.
-In your javascript file you should have something like this
+If error occurs in ajax reponse, or in some of your javascript code, we will send another request to server to trigger notification.
+In your main javascript file you should have something like this

 {% highlight javascript %}
+<%# app/assets/javascripts/init.js %>
 // catch javascript errors
 window.onerror = function(errorMsg, url, lineNumber, column, errorObj) {
-  if (typeof flash_alert == 'function')
+  if (typeof(flash_alert) == 'function')
     flash_alert(errorMsg);
   else
     alert(errorMsg); // we use alert if error occurs in application.js so flash_alert is not defined